aci-ref/facilitation_best_practices/activities/06-education.md

 more on guided instruction.)
-As a result, we suggest that Facilitators develop and promote multiple learning formats, (see "Written Formats" and “Verbal Formats”) and include avenues for obtaining one-to-one assistance described previously in [Assisting Researchers in the Use of ACI Resources](../05-assistance).
+As a result, we suggest that Facilitators develop and promote multiple learning formats, (see "Written Formats" and “Verbal Formats”) and include avenues for obtaining one-to-one assistance described previously in *[Assisting Researchers in the Use of ACI Resources](../05-assistance)*.
 Similar to the reason for providing assistance via multiple communication pathways to accommodate researcher schedules, in-person learning materials should also be available for independent learning by researchers who can’t attend a pre-scheduled event.